The Virgin Tour: Legacy

 "I never set out to be a role model.
 I am a strong woman, a successful woman, and I don't conform to a stereotype.
 For so long women have been told that there are certain ways they mustn't look if they want to get ahead in life.
 And there I was dressing in a forbidden way and yet obviously in charge of my life.
-It was then I realized why were all of them out there in their seats, dressing like me."
+It was then I realized why all of them were out there in their seats, dressing like me".

 While the tour was going on, the American lingerie industry reported that their turnover was suddenly up by 40 percent and that Madonna's image was responsible for this underwear revival.
 Sam Gower from Rolling Stone commented, "In the sixties, women burned their bras, now they wear five at a time, and bare their belly buttons.
 Madonna has done for the corset and crucifix what punk did for the safety pin.
-Macy's New York department store was flooded with buyers, who bought the tour merchandise like the crucifix earrings and fingerless gloves."
+Macy's New York department store was flooded with buyers, who bought the tour merchandise like the crucifix earrings and fingerless gloves".
 The demand was so huge that Macy's had to refill the merchandise time again.
 Madonna's subversive antics on the tour provoked fiery and antics among the press.
-Rolling Stone said: "Like Marilyn Monroe, Madonna is bent on epitomizing and championing a vision of female sexuality, and like Monroe she is often dismissed as an artist for doing so."
-Suzanne Ferriss, author of On Fashion said that "Virgin Tour exemplified Madonna's extended desire to treat boys as toys and her chastity belt coming off at her own whim and desire.
-Her dance numbers with men during the tour shows them as her underlings, accessories that she toys with and totally dominates."
+Rolling Stone said: "Like Marilyn Monroe, Madonna is bent on epitomizing and championing a vision of female sexuality, and like Monroe she is often dismissed as an artist for doing so".
+In their 1994 essay On Fashion, authors Shari Benstock and Suzanne Ferriss noted that "on one level, Madonna is a toy for boys, but on another level boys are toys for her, the Boy Toys are there for her toying around and the unchastity belt comes off at her whim and desire.
+Indeed, "Material Girl" shows the guys as Madonna's toys and her dance numbers with men during the Virgin Tour concerts shows them as her underlinings, accessories that she toys with and totally dominates".

+In 2024, in conversation with Conan O'Brien, surviving Beastie Boys member Michael "Mike D" Diamond commented that "[Madonna] booked the tour and she was playing like theaters.
+And by the time the tour was actually happening, she was so beyond selling out a theater in terms of stature.
+Before the tour was finished, I think she was like on the cover of Time magazine or something.
+She was on her way to being a cultural phenomenon [when the tour started], but then she really was one by the end of that tour".
+The singer wouldn't tour in theaters and small venues during her career until her Madame X Tour in 2019–2020.